Ko Tao: Tourism

 Ko Tao is one of Thailand's most popular tourist spots.
-Although the Bangkok Post cannot decide if it receives 132,000 or three million visitors a year, it does receive a lot.
+The Bangkok Post has cited its annual visitor count as 132,000 and three million.

 The island is well known for scuba diving and snorkeling, as well as hiking, rock climbing, and bouldering.
 The most popular place for tourists is Sairee on the west coast, which has a white sandy beach of 1.7 km interrupted only by a few huge boulders and a scattering of medium budget resorts and restaurants.
 Chalok Baan Khao, to the south of the island, is becoming increasingly popular as an alternative for those wishing to escape the crowds.
 A great many granite boulders, both in the forests and on the beaches of Ko Tao, attract a growing number of climbers.
-Koh Tao has a little over 25 dive sites to explore.
+Ko Tao has a little over 25 dive sites to explore.

-Ko Tao is less developed than Ko Samui and Ko Pha-ngan, but has become increasingly popular especially with the mid-20s backpacker crowd in search of relatively inexpensive scuba diving certification.
-For the past two years the demographics of the island have seen an age increase, with many of the visitors who first visited the island over ten years ago now returning with their families.

 A series of tourist deaths – including murder and alleged suicide – particularly since 2014, has prompted some to advise that tourists avoid visiting Ko Tao, with some British tabloids labelling it as "Death Island".
 Although tourist arrivals to the island dropped in the months immediately following the murders in 2014, there was little lasting effect.